-Using in-built System Information utility in Windows, you can get the basic hardware details about your hardware including the processor, motherboard, graphics adapter, hard drives, etc. You can access system information by going to Start menu->Run and then typing msinfo32.
+Using the in-built System Information utility in Windows, you can get the basic hardware details about your hardware including the processor, motherboard, graphics adapter, hard drives, etc. You can access system information by going to the Start menu->Run and then typing msinfo32.
 The system information window will open in this expand the Components section and then go to Display.
 Here in the Name on the right-hand side of the window, you will see the name of your graphics card or specifically the name of the GPU you are currently running in your PC.

 P.S. – You can also access system information by going to the Start menu and then in search type system information.

 Important Note: Without the use of any third-party software, you will not be able to find out the advanced information about your graphics card but only the GPU.
 If you want to know about your graphics card brand, memory information, pixel processors (CUDA Cores or Stream Processors), GPU codename, Video BIOS version, and other technical info then you have to take the help of third-party GPU information tools.

 [Best Preferred Way]

-The best way to know your graphics card and its complete details is by using a very popular third party GPU info software called GPU-Z. It is a very small utility and can tell you everything about your graphics card that includes its name, model, brand, memory, GPU and memory clock speeds, VBIOS version, manufacturing process, shaders (CUDA / Stream Processors), GPU temperature, GPU load, memory used, Fan speed and whole lot of other details.
-It is completely free to use and can detect Nvidia, AMD and Intel graphics cards or video adapters.
+The best way to know your graphics card and its complete details is by using a very popular third-party GPU info software called GPU-Z. It is a very small utility and can tell you everything about your graphics card including its name, model, brand, memory, GPU and memory clock speeds, VBIOS version, manufacturing process, shaders (CUDA / Stream Processors), GPU temperature, GPU load, memory used, Fan speed and a whole lot of other details.
+It is completely free to use and can detect Nvidia, AMD, and Intel graphics cards or video adapters.
 You download it from the link given below: